MFRSiam/BanglaABSA/data/main/info.md

 *our_scraped_set.csv:*

-The dataset added to main.xlsx in order to balance the informality present in social media data, introducing structured linguistic patterns typical of journalistic writing.
+Our custom web-scraped dataset created from various Bangladeshi news websites between January and June 2025, added to *main.xlsx* in order to balance the informality present in social media data, introducing structured linguistic patterns typical of journalistic writing.
 This complementary source enhances the diversity and temporal relevance of our dataset, contributing to a more comprehensive and representative corpus for robust ABSA model training